gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 ## Upcoming Federal Workshops

-### Using Evidence to Inform Agency Priorities (Hosted by OMB Evidence Team)
-Highlight ways that agencies can use evidence to inform agency priorities, both mission and operational.
-- January 27, 2021 from 3:00 to 4:30 pm

 ### Building Logic Models for Evaluation
 Hands-on practice in developing and using a logic model to inform evaluation activities.
 - February 18, 2021 from 3:00 to 5:00 pm